ISP19/problems/SOILD-and-PAD/README.md

 # Question
-Which pad is resemble a
+Which pad is resemble a SOLID principle and why?

 # Answer